embulk/embulk/docs/eeps/draft-maven-style-plugins.md

   ...
 ```

 The format needs to be extended to specify a version of the plugin.
-In addition, a Maven artifact needs to configure its `groupId`, in addition to its `artifactId`.
+Furthermore, [a Maven artifact has a `groupId`, in addition to the `artifactId`](https://maven.apache.org/guides/mini/guide-naming-conventions.html).
 Embulk provides two ways to configure with Maven-style plugins.

 ### Inline configuration for Maven-style plugins

-Users can configure the YAML inline for Maven-style plugins under `type` expanded to `source`, `group`, `name`, and `version`.
+Users can configure the YAML inline for Maven-style plugins.
+The field `type` is expanded to `source`, `group`, `name`, and `version`.

+* `source` is always `maven` for Maven-style plugins.
+* `group` is the `groupId` of the Maven artifact of the plugin.
+* `name` is the "name" of the plugin, which is the same as `type` in case of RubyGems-style plugins.
+* *version` is the `version` of the Maven artifact of the plugin.

 The example below configures to run with the S3 Input Plugin of the Maven-style plugin artifact `org.embulk:embulk-input-s3:0.5.3`.

 ```
+# inline.yaml
 in:
   type:
     source: maven